h15200/notes/go.md

 strings.Fields - takes a string and returns a slice of inidividual strings surrounded by 1 or more whitespace.
 In other words, returns a slice of words from a sentence strings.Fields("Hello Patti Kilroy!") // returns ["Hello", "Patti", "Kilroy!"]

+### package "io"

+- deals with data streams
+- specifies the `io.Reader` interface, which represents the read end

 ## loop

 Go only has one looping construct, `for` loops